My mom recently told me that her friend Elizabeth is the strongest person she’s ever known.

 As a result of insomnia that came during Elizabeth’s treatments and recovery, she found herself in the kitchen, late at night, experimenting with bread making.
 And it turns out she’s a natural.
 Sweet, savory, you name it, she can bake it!

 The idea of Elizabeth sharing her bread on Cooking On The Weekends came to me when I walked into my parents’ kitchen the other day to see this beautiful, rustic, Bittersweet Chocolate Coconut Bread sitting on the counter.
 And — OMG — was it delicious!
 I mean, crazy delicious!

 Oh, and please meet sweet Bella of Bella’s Breadbox.
 Adorable!

 I’m hoping Elizabeth will grace us with another bread recipe again soon!
 In the meantime, you can find Elizabeth (and Bella) at Bella’s Breadbox!

-(Adapted from Jim Lahey’s, My Bread)
+Elizabeth adapted this recipe from Jim Lahey’s, My Bread.